zencart/documentation/content/user/template/centerboxes.md

 ###  Creating your own centerbox

 In addition to the four built-in centerboxes described above, other centerboxes are available in the [Zen Cart plugins library](https://www.zen-cart.com/downloads.php).
 Try searching for both "centerbox" and "centerboxes" in the Advanced Search with "Search Titles Only" set.
+### Sideboxes
+Centerboxes should not be confused with [sideboxes](/user/template/sideboxes/), which are designed to go on the left or right hand side of the page (and in some cases, in the header or footer).